 Everyday is an opportunity to make new discoveries about your family – how you connect, what’s working and what needs help.
 Our children teach us more than any class or textbook.
 Therapy provides the opportunity for all family members to have the space and time to talk openly about personal needs and feelings.
 This can lead to better communication and an increased closeness that cannot be found in a book or classroom.

 I think that therapy could be helpful, but I think my family will refuse to go.

 It’s really hard to know what to do when your loved ones refuse help.
 Involving your family in the process – giving them the power to help choose the therapist – can be an effective approach to introducing the idea of therapy.
 You can tell your partner and children that they are going to try family therapy – not negotiable – but offer them the opportunity to interview and select a therapist.

 If your family’s refusal continues, you may want to seek advice from a BPS family therapist.
 Family therapists are trained to offer parental guidance and support.
 They can help you navigate difficult barriers and strategize different and more effective ways for you to communicate with your family.

-You can also check out our free, online therapist directory, which will match you and your child with a therapist who has expertise working with families and adoption issues.
+Check out our free, online therapist directory, which will match you and your child with a therapist who has expertise working with families and adoption issues.